 How to characterize exosomes?

 Across their lipid bilayer membrane, exosomes contain transmembrane proteins, including the tetraspanins CD9, CD63, and CD81, widely recognized and popular exosome markers.
 Considering this, Cell Guidance Systems has developed a range of solutions based on exosome composition and characteristics, highlighting that all products are available for CD9, CD63, and CD81 proteins.
-For exosome characterization, we offer a large range of products depending on your needs: exosome marker antibodies, detection assay – TRIFic™ and tracking assay – ExoFLARE™.
+For exosome characterization, we offer a large range of products depending on your needs: exosome marker antibodies, detection assay – TRIFic™, tracking assay – ExoFLARE™, and NTA size profiling service.

 ExoFLARE™ technology: exosome tracking